suchayarj/WhatsOnYourFace...FakeOrFact/README.md

 <img src="img/LossDistMakeup.png" width = 800 >
 </p>

+I find that Sephora loss distribution is so different from Makeup Alley and make it seems as though Sephora are mostly fake.
+It could be because overfitting of Makeup Alley data or text pre-processing problems.
+So, I will try the following:
+    - Adjust text pre-processing, stopwords, and vectorization for reviews
+    - Test on bigger Sephora reviews dataset

+However, I will use this information to get the results for now.

 **RESULT**

 Setting different thresholds for Sephora reviews
 <p align="center">
 <img src="img/sephorathreshold.png" width = 250>
 </p>
+As you can see from the image above, only 0.1% of Sephora reviews are classified as authentic when the threshold is set at 0.00094, and so on.

-Samples for Sephora reviews classified as Authentic
+Examples of Sephora reviews that are classified as Authentic with threshold 0.00094
 <p align="center">
 <img src="img/reviewsamp.png">
 </p>

-Now, the length of the review is no longer the classifier since the review is classified by the loss.
-However, Sephora loss distribution is so different from Makeup Alley and make it seems as though Sephora are mostly fake.
-It could be because overfitting of Makeup Alley data or text pre-processing problems.
-So, I will try the following:
-    - Adjust text pre-processing, stopwords, and vectorization for reviews
-    - Test on bigger Sephora reviews dataset
+From the review samples above, it's apparent that the length of the review is no longer the classifier.

 **MORE FUTURE WORK**
 - Obtain more Sephora data.
 Once it is obtained, I would like to evaluate the reviews by brands, especially on Sunday Riley who had scandals about fake reviews.